Jopp-gh/Obsidian-Dune84/README.md

 ### Collaboration
 **thanks for your interest in my theme**.
 Right now I'm looking for people interested to rework my current documentation, to make my theme **Dune** even more accessible.
 Also, feel free to open a ticket on top page to ask me questions and if you want to contribute in some way, you're welcome.

-You find me on Discord (Obsidians Member Group) or the official forums (https://forum.obsidian.md) Feel free to share your ideas and issues relevant to **Dune**, just open a new ticket on top page or chat with me on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433)
+Feel free to share your ideas and issues relevant to **Dune**, Private message me on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433)

 <br>